-With the launch of Frozen 2, we can't decide who's more excited – us or the kids!
+With the launch of Disney+ in Singapore, we can't decide who's more excited – us or the kids!
 Here, one cool aunt dishes out five great reasons why no-one's ever too old to love Disney...

-ICYMI: earlier this year, a mum’s obscenity-laced tirade on Facebook went viral on the Internet (you can read her expletive post here).
-In her post, she was enraged at a group of millennials who had frustrated her at Disney World, and even called for Disney to “ban childless millennials”, sparking a fierce debate: are millennials or childless adults too old to enjoy Disneyland?
-It even inspired a New York Post writer to author an op-ed – not only did the author agree with the post, but he also argued that perhaps, “millennials going to Disneyland is weird”, fuelling further discussions online between the two camps, mostly defending the right for all people to enjoy the park – regardless if they have kids or not.
+ICYMI: a few years back, a mum’s obscenity-laced tirade on Twitter went viral (you can read her expletive post here).
+In her post, she was enraged at a group of millennials who had frustrated her at Disney World, and even called for Disney to “ban childless millennials”.
+This sparked a fierce debate: are millennials or childless adults too old to enjoy Disneyland?
+It even inspired a New York Post writer to author an op-ed.
+Not only did the author agree with the post, but he also argued that, “millennials going to Disneyland is weird”.
+This fuelled further discussions online between the two camps, mostly defending the right for all people to enjoy the park – regardless if they have kids or not.

 And sure, that makes sense.
 After all, Disney tends to target kids, families and the like, right?
 But as a millennial and resident cool aunt to several nieces and nephews (or so I’d like to think), it’s only natural I side with the rest of my posse.
-There’s certainly nothing wrong with liking all things Disney as an adult (you can bet I’ll be watching Frozen 2 at least twice in cinemas this festive period)!
+There’s certainly nothing wrong with liking all things Disney as an adult (you can bet I’ll be watching Raya and the Last Dragon at least twice in cinemas this month)!

 Not convinced and still think you’re “too old” to enjoy Disney?
 Here are some reasons to change your mind so you can live your life as a proud Disney-lovin’ adult like me!

 As adults, it’s easy to feel bogged down by responsibilities.
 Well, here’s a great way to relax and reconnect with your inner child: escapism (by watching your favourite Disney movies)!
-Better yet, book a quick getaway to Disneyland and enjoy all its rides, attractions and sweet treats.
+Better yet, book a quick getaway to Disneyland (post-Corona, of course!) and enjoy all its rides, attractions and sweet treats.
 The best part?
-Using the single-rider queue at your favourite attraction so you can ride the attraction over and over again…
+Use the single-rider queue at your favourite attraction so you can ride the attraction over and over again without the wait…

 Watching the kids in your family fall in love with the same characters, stories and animations you adored when you were a child is extremely adorable.
 Sure, it might get a tad annoying after they’ve watched The Lion King on a loop, but seeing their little faces light up in glee when they meet your favourite characters for the first time is heartwarming and possibly, the cutest thing ever.
 A tick in the box for me!